 I would advise going to your doctor and let them perform a blood test to check your B-12 levels and any other factors that could be contributing to how you’re feeling.
 With that being said, if you already take supplements like pre-workouts for energy before training I would suggest trying replacing them with B-12.

-The neurological and overall health benefits of vitamin B-12 are far outweigh the unregulated dietary supplement industry, even if you’ve been taking an energy supplement such as a pre-workout for an extended period of time and haven’t had any signs of it damaging your body doesn’t mean that it’s not a slow burn.
+The neurological and overall health benefits of vitamin B-12 are far outweighed by the unregulated dietary supplement industry, even if you’ve been taking an energy supplement such as a pre-workout for an extended period and haven’t had any signs of it damaging your body doesn’t mean that it’s not a slow burn.

 I’ve been on pre-workouts and energy shots before while training and majority of them contain chemicals that in fact have the exact opposite effect on your body that supplementing with B-12 would.